Attenborough, Nottinghamshire: Flood defences

 The village was flooded in November 2000.
 In 2006, plans were drawn up for substantial flood defences for the village.
 However, the scheme proved controversial because of the impact of a proposed high flood wall along The Strand.
 After a series of negotiations, planning permission was granted in August 2010, with the defences being moved to behind the village green.
 The work was completed in summer 2012.

-Local government and politics
+Governance

 Attenborough is an unparished area and has no parish council.
 For local government and electoral purposes, Attenborough is within one of the wards of Broxtowe Borough Council, 'Attenborough & Chilwell East' Ward, and returns one Borough Councillor.
 In the 2007 local elections, the Conservatives won the seat.
 For elections to Nottinghamshire County Council the village is covered by the electoral division of Beeston South & Attenborough (consisting of the Beeston Central, Beeston Rylands and Attenborough wards).
 In 2009, the Conservative candidate won the division.

-For elections to Parliament, the village is part of the Broxtowe constituency for which the present Member for Parliament is Darren Henry, for the Conservatives.
+For elections to Parliament, the village is part of the Broxtowe constituency for which the present Member for Parliament is Juliet Campbell of the Labour Party.